build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ping: host-f: Temporary failure in name resolution
 ```

 Oh no...
 As you can see, we still have a name resolution failure here.
-We're not even seeing any packets on `host-c`'s `tcpdump`.
-It's not even attempting to send any packets across the network to figure out the IP address for `host-f`.
+Not only that, we're not even seeing any packets on `host-c`'s `tcpdump`: the machine is not even *attempting* to send any packets across the network to figure out the IP address for `host-f`.
 Because `/etc/hosts` doesn't contain this name and because `/etc/resolv.conf` has been commented out to disable DNS, only multicast DNS (`mdns4_minimal`) is available to us.

+So what's happening?
+Why doesn't it send multicast messages to find the name?

-When we check the [Avahi docs](https://avahi.org/), we can see that Avahi responds to the `*.local` hostname.
+Well, when we check the [Avahi docs](https://avahi.org/), we can see that Avahi responds to the `*.local` hostname.
 Let's see what happens when we run the same ping, but this time to `host-f.local`:

 ```bash
 root@host-c:/# ping -w1 host-f.local